SCVNGR

-SCVNGR (SCaVeNGeR) was a social location-based gaming platform for mobile phones.SCVNGR is part game, part game platform.
-Playing SCVNGR is all about going places, doing challenges and earning points.
-Players discover cool new places, find fun new things to do, share their activity with friends and can even earn virtual (and sometimes real-world) rewards!
-Individuals and institutions can build on SCVNGR by adding custom challenges at their favorite places!Start playing SCVNGR now at www.scvngr.com.
+SCVNGR (SCaVeNGeR) was a social location-based gaming platform for mobile phones, like a location-based social network, SCVNGR was part game, part game platform.

 History

 SCVNGR was founded by Seth Priebatsch.

 In February 2011, it was speculated that SCVNGR had reached over 1 million users.
 In March 2011, SCVNGR launched LevelUp, a mobile payments platform to increase engagement and loyalty at local businesses.
-The SCVNGR Android app was silently pulled out of Google Play store sometime in early 2012.

 As of 2021, scvngr.com redirects to thelevelup.com, a spinoff company and product that was acquired by GrubHub in 2018.

 Description

 The application had both a consumer and enterprise component.
 Companies, educational institutions, and organizations could build challenges, the core unit of their game, at places on SCVNGR from the web.
 The service also supported SMS.
-SCVNGR is building a game "layer" on top of the world.
+SCVNGR built a game "layer" on top of the world.

-Players could earn points by going places and doing challenges, and could broadcast where they were and their activities to their friends on Facebook and Twitter.
+Players could earn points by going places and doing challenges and could broadcast where they were and their activities to their friends on Facebook and Twitter.
 By doing challenges, players could unlock badges and real-world rewards, such as discounts or free items.
 By June 2010, over 1000 companies, educational institutions, and organizations had built on SCVNGR by creating challenges (and often rewards) at their locations.

-Examples of SCVNGR use in education
+Uses

+Education

-At educational institutions, SCVNGR was mostly utilized as a tool for orientation for prospective and new students to college campuses (for example at the University of Louisville in Kentucky).
+At educational institutions, SCVNGR was mostly used as a tool for orientation for prospective and new students to college campuses (for example at the University of Louisville in Kentucky).
 Rather than having a traditional tour guide approach to orientation, colleges used the SCVNGR application to entice students to visit places they want students to know about, to receive rewards and as an icebreaker for meeting new people.
 The app was also used for orientation to campus libraries; for example, librarians from Boise State University and Oregon State University have created SCVNGR hunts and documented its use for library introductions for international students and bibliographic instruction.

+Electronic literature

+Louise McHenry and Marlene Ahrens, two students at IT University of Copenhagen, used SCVNGR to develop a location-based narrative where participants played a detective and investigated the theft of two fifth-century Viking artifacts, the Golden Horns.
+This narrative relied on visiting the actual locations for the story, where participants needed to complete challenges to obtain information about the theft and the characters.

+Festivals

+As part of the 2011 Humana Festival of New American Plays, 2amt's David Loehr used SCVNGR to "to let the audience engage, and to engage around the show instead of necessarily during the show."